opencog/atomspace-dht/README.md

 * How can we find all members of the incoming set of an Atom?
   Easy, we generate the hash for that atom, and then look at all the DHT entries on it.
 * How to delete entries?
-Seems that every Atom will need to be tagged with a version number (a timestamp) so that Atoms that are deleted and then restored can be placed in proper chronological order.
-CRDT seems like overkill.
+Atoms in the AtomSpace are tagged with a timestamp and an add/drop verb, so that precedence is known.
+  An alternate design using CRDT seems like overkill.
+* TODO: gets()'s need to be queued so that they can run async, and then call handlers when completed.
 * TODO: Optionally use crypto signatures to verify that the data comes from legitimate, cooperating sources.
 * TODO: Support read-write overlays on top of read-only datasets.